Payroll Services for Employers & Contractors Across the UK

 Payroll operates on a rhythm that is set not by the business but by the employees’ pay dates and HMRC’s reporting requirements.
 This rhythm does not pause for busy periods, for holidays, or for the kinds of genuine emergencies that small businesses regularly encounter.
 The submission must go in.
 The payment must go out.
 The records must be maintained.
 Every cycle, without exception.

-The consequences of missing payroll deadlines operate on two levels.
-The immediate level is the employee — the person who expected to be paid on a specific date and was not, or who received the wrong amount because the payroll was rushed.
+The employee who expected to be paid on a specific date and was not, or who received the wrong amount because the payroll was rushed.
 This is the most human consequence of payroll mismanagement, and the most immediate in its impact on working relationships and trust.

-The regulatory level involves HMRC.
 Late RTI submissions attract automatic penalties that accumulate with each missed deadline.
 Underpayment of PAYE — whether through miscalculation or late payment to HMRC — attracts interest.
-And a pattern of late or inaccurate submissions flags the employer in HMRC’s systems in a way that can invite scrutiny the business would rather not have.
+And a pattern of late or inaccurate submissions flags the employer in HMRC's systems in a way that can invite scrutiny the business would rather not have.

 We manage the payroll calendar for our clients.
 We know the pay dates, we know the submission deadlines, and we process everything within a structure that means nothing is rushed and nothing is late.
 The employer does not need to track the calendar — because we are tracking it for them.